 There's zero risk of combustion.
 And, as long as you use the minimum amount of herb that’s needed to cover the screen in the bottom of the bowl and use the right temperature, there's zero risk to mess up the quality of your vapor.

 These are more so the perks of the Volcano being a balloon-style vaporizer, than the Volcano itself.
 Balloon-style vaporizers in general, are extremely easy to use.

 What gives the Volcano Vaporizer an edge over other balloon-style vaporizers?

 A balloon-style vaporizer never has any draw resistance.
-The Volcano Vaporizer is perfect for anyone who has trouble inhalating with power.
+The Volcano Vaporizer is perfect for any medical patient who has trouble inhaling with power/force.

 The only parts that you’ll regularly need to clean are the screens in the herb chamber and the herb chamber itself.
 Do this every couple of sessions and you’ll keep a nice airflow in your chamber.
 What this does is keep your vapor potent and tasty.

-For a deep cleaning you’ll need to clean the rest of your Valve as well (you will either have the Easy Valve or the Solid Valve).
+For deep cleaning, you’ll need to clean the rest of your Valve as well (you will either have the Easy Valve or the Solid Valve).
 Do this every 20-30 sessions and you will be fine (a full tutorial can be found at the end of this review).